bigskysoftware/htmx/www/content/essays/codin-dirty.md

-You shouldn't be intimidated if someone calls your code "dirty": lots of very successful software has been written that way and, if you focus on the [core ideas](https://en.wikipedia.org/wiki/Algorithms_%2B_Data_Structures_%3D_Programs) of [software engineering](https://www.web.stanford.edu/~ouster/cgi-bin/book.php), you will likely be successful regardless of how dirty it is.
+You shouldn't be intimidated if someone calls your code "dirty": lots of very successful software has been written that way and, if you focus on the [core ideas](https://en.wikipedia.org/wiki/Algorithms_%2B_Data_Structures_%3D_Programs) of [software engineering](https://www.web.stanford.edu/~ouster/cgi-bin/book.php), you will likely be successful in spite of how "dirty" it is, and maybe even because of it!